Sometimes, there comes a situation where the exchange database does not mount in Exchange Server. This usually happens due to a normal reboot.

 The final step is to retrieve database copies index state to a perfectly healthy one.
 One should try to update a copy from the Exchange Admin Center.

-This above command should be applied to update.
+The above command should be applied to update.

 An automated solution to Resolve Clean Shutdown State Won’t Mount Problem